-The class material structure/videos/Zoom sessions will be the most critical source of information for this course:
+The class material structure/videos/sessions will be the most critical source of information for this course:

-- 1. Required: Windows or Mac computer - Required and approved OS: Any of the following: Windows: 10 (Includes x86 32 and 64bit processors and ARM 64bit processors using x86 emulation)).
+1. Required: Windows or Mac computer

+Required and approved OS: Any of the following: Windows: 10 (Includes x86 32 and 64bit processors and ARM 64bit processors using x86 emulation)).
 Windows 10S is not a compatible operating system.
-Mac: macOS 10.12 to 10.15 (will not be compatible: Chromebook, iPad, Android devices and any other devices).
-Note: You must contact the IT if you have any software or hardware difficulty. - 2.
-Required: Webcam (external or built-in in the device), earphones, microphone. - 3.
+Mac: macOS 10.12 to 10.15 and later.
+Will not be compatible: Chromebook, iPad, tablets, Android devices and any other devices.
+Note: You must contact the IT if you have any software or hardware difficulty.

+- 2. Required: Webcam (external or built-in in the device), earphones, microphone (may not be used during classes unless is instructed otherwise). - 3.
 Required: Scientific Calculator.
 NOT ALLOWED: calculators in a phone, tablet, computer, or in any other device. - 4.
-Required: any scanning app (free good Apps: Built-in Notes App in iPhones, free apps: CamScanner, Genius Scanner etc.). - Required: Respondus LockDown Browser installed on your computer https://www.luc.edu/its/itrs/itsacademiccontinuityresources/ Respondus LockDown Browser | Sakai 20 Student Guide | Loyola Support Documentation (screenstepslive.com) https://luc.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=04f4e927-11ee-474b-acab-ab8b013172de - 6.
-Required format of all handwritten submissions if assigned is PDF!
-Other files/formats will not be accepted. - 7.
-Required: Stable internet - 8.
-Required: Smartphone or any mobile device with working camera and Zoom. - 9.
-Required: Reduced noise environment or room.
-For the exams/quizzes student required to arrange him/her/them-self a room in which they are not interrupted and no other people, but a student are present. - 10.
-Required: Sakai, Zoom and Panopto access associated with Loyola UVID (access given automatically if enrolled to a course).
-It is student's responsibility to check all announcements on Sakai/email and follow them. - 11.
+Required: any scanning app (free good Apps: Built-in Notes App in iPhones, free apps: CamScanner, Genius Scanner etc.). - 5.
+Required format of all handwritten submissions is PDF!
+Other files/formats will not be accepted. - 6.
+Required: Stable internet - 7.
+Smartphone or any mobile device with working camera (may not be used during classes unless is instructed otherwise). - Required: Sakai, Zoom and Panopto access associated with Loyola UVID (access given automatically if enrolled to a course).
+It is student's responsibility to check all announcements on Sakai/email and follow them. - 9.
 Required: Access to printer.
-Some assignments/exams may require submission of a handwritten portion on a special form.
-This from will be posted on Sakai at least two days before the submission date.
-Students must print this form and follow the instructions sent through the announcement or given in the assignment/exam.
-Submissions in any other format may not be accepted. - 12.
+Some assignments may require submission of a handwritten portion on a special form.
+Students must print this form and follow the instructions sent through the announcement or given in the assignment.
+Submissions in any other format may not be accepted. - 10.
 Required: WileyPlus account.
 The homework will be assigned on WileyPlus.
-The registration flyer with the access code will be posted under Resources on Sakai. - 13.
-Required Textbook: Biochemistry: An Integrative Approach with expanded topics, 1st Edition, John Tansey
+The registration flyer with the access code will be posted under Resources on Sakai. - 11.
+Required Textbook: Biochemistry: An Integrative Approach with expanded topics, 1st Edition, John Tansey - 12.
+Required WileyPlus for the above text (see flyer on Sakai that will be published a few days before the semester starts)